philmcminn/rust-sudoku/README.md

 ``./sudoku .2..........6....3.7~4.8.........3..2.8..4..1.6..5.........1.7~8.5....9..........4.``

 where a '``.``' indicates an empty cell in the puzzle.
 All numbers must be greater than zero.
-Adjacent numbers must be separated by a non-digit character, i.e., '``~``' in the above example, because the program can be used solve puzzles greater than 9x9 in size (so more than one digit may be needed to represent the contents of a particular cell).
+Adjacent numbers must be separated by a non-digit, non-period character, i.e., '``~``' in the above example, because the program can be used solve puzzles greater than 9x9 in size (so more than one digit may be needed to represent the contents of a particular cell).

 By default, the program terminates on finding the first solution.
 It is